Shopping Cart

 Great Performances 2021-2022

-Ballet Fantastique, Beauty & the Beast, 7 PM, Friday & Saturday, May 13 & 14, 2022.
-The Hartung Theatre, Moscow ID
+Ballet Fantastique, Beauty & the Beast, The Hartung Theatre, Moscow ID

 Ballet Fantastique travelled for the first time to the Palouse with a full stage production, impeccable costuming, and a performance to entice new audience members as well as seasoned dance lovers.
 Mother & daughter, artistic team, Donna and Hannah Bontrager chose to portray the “tale as old as time” through its Russian folk roots.
 Based on Sergey Aksakov’s 1858 version, “The Scarlet Flower”, the ballet challenges traditional representations of women in fairy tales as saved by fairies and magic.
 In this story, a brave young woman must journey a long way and endure terrible danger.
 In the end, it is the heroine’s own bravery, moral judgment, and fortitude that saves both Beauty and the Beast.
 Characters in the ballet include Natasha, the Beauty; her father; Prissy Sisters 1 and 2; Russian soldier, Ivan; the Beast; the teapot, Madame Samovara; a Flirty Butler; the Count; and the Feather Duster.
 The music ranges from Russian folk tunes to Tchaikovsky, to Shostakovich, to intricate Baroque Vivaldi.